Hot or Cold? How to Evaluate Your Mentorship Program for Best ResultsPerformance Measurement

 - Set a purpose for the evaluation program.
 If you plan to conduct multiple sessions, make sure both you and your mentee understand the goal for each session.

-- Decide how you will track goals and objectives.
-This should be part of your overall mentorship plan and will be especially useful when it comes time to scrutinize your progress.
+- Decide how you will track goals and objectives, and this should be part of your overall mentorship plan and will be especially useful when it comes time to scrutinize your progress.

 - Determine how you will collect evaluation data.
 You may devise a system of your own or opt to use survey software.

-- Incorporate worksheets for program planning and interaction during sessions.
+- It would help if you used worksheets for program preparation and involvement during sessions.
 These will be useful for prompting feedback and recording lessons learned.